mrzkv/LinkAly/AuthenticationService/README.md

 ~~~
 If you want to run service with smtp change .env.template file smtp settings

-#### When the launch is complete, you will be able to access the application and its infrastructure.
+#### When the launch is complete, you will be able to access the application and his infrastructure.

 **FastAPI** docs: [localhost:8000/docs](localhost:8000/docs)